 Who Sells Medicare Supplement Plans in Florida?

-There are 11 Medicare Supplement insurance companies in Florida as of August 2019:12
+There are at least 11 Medicare Supplement insurance companies in Florida as of 2020:12

 - Colonial Penn